 There are lots of ways to eat a slice of pizza.
 And we think they say a lot about your personality.
-We’ve collected some of the most common as well as most perplexing approaches to devouring a slice and postulate what they may reveal about who you are as a person.
+We’ve collected some of the most common as well as most perplexing approaches to devouring a slice and postulated what they may reveal about who you are as a person.

 Pizza, more than most things, intrigues us.
 As in how many varieties there are.
 How much elation it elicits when we see a slice in front of us.
 And just how many darn ways exist to maneuver the slice to your face.
-While we’re pretty much proponents that how we eat anything says a lot about our personality, perhaps nothing is more telling than how we approach a slice of ‘za.
+While we’re pretty much proponents of the idea that how we eat something says a lot about our personality, perhaps nothing is more telling than how we approach a slice of ‘za.
 To elucidate this a little, we’re sharing an excerpt from the book Pizza: History, recipes, stories, people, places, love by Thom Elliot and James Eliot, who’ve spent years traversing the world to research pizza and subsequently became purveyors of Neopolitan-style pizza at their outlets, Pizza Pilgrims, in the United Kingdom.—LC Editors

 How do you eat yours?